A Simple Way To Nurture Love For Your Body Over Time, From A Sex Educator

 Media mindfulness is an intentional practice of observing everything that you're consuming on a daily basis, Whitney explained.
 That includes the articles you're reading, the shows and movies you're watching, the music you're listening to, everything you see on social media, and any other content you interact with regularly.

 On a macro level, our culture plays a huge role in shaping any one person's body image, Whitney said—and the research certainly backs that up.
-Many studies have linked social media use with increased body image issues and disordered eating, with one 2017 study showing women feel worse about their bodies when viewing "fitspiration" images on Instagram.
+Many studies have linked social media use with increased body image issues1 and disordered eating, with one 2017 study2 showing women feel worse about their bodies when viewing "fitspiration" images on Instagram.
 We're constantly inundated with messages about what our bodies should and shouldn't look like.
 In other words, you're really not individually to blame for not feeling great about your body.